How to Get to the Falkland Islands

 Sounds like paradise for nature lovers?
 It is, believe me.
 The island is so small, you can easily walk around and see it all in a day and if you’re lucky and willing to get up really early in the morning (we weren’t) you may even see orcas.
 One more special thing we had that day: almost no wind.
 Definitely not like the Falklands but apparently anything’s possible here.

-On Tuesday we flew to Pebble Island, a bigger island north of West Falkland.
+On Tuesday, we flew to Pebble Island, a bigger island north of West Falkland.
 Pebble Island, we learned, has a reputation for being very windy.
 And it really is windy.
-And beautiful.
+But incredibly beautiful.
 There are white sandy beaches with turquoise waters, when it’s sunny you could easily come to think that you’re somewhere in the Caribbean.
 Except that here instead of people there are only penguins on the beach.

 During the ‘82 war two planes crashed over Pebble Island and the remains are still scattered over a huge area.
 It’s interesting and at the same time very scary to see the pieces and the impact crater and to imagine the force of such an impact.